 In 2005, Monaview opened its new facility.
 Today, the school includes promethean boards in every classroom, computer lab, iPads as personal learning devices for all students in K-2 and teachers, laptops as personal learning devices for all students in 3-5, a set of Chromebooks, a virtual science lab, a full-sized gymnasium, a complete art studio with kiln, a chorus/drama rehearsal space, a fully equipped stage with wireless sound system and microphones, and two playground areas.
 Monaview Elementary currently serves approximately 570 students in grades K4-5.
-Of our full time staff of 63 employees, 56 are Caucasian, six are African American and one is Hispanic.
-We have 59 females and four males.
-The faculty and staff are made up of the following: principal, administrative assistant, Title I facilitator, primary instructional coach, intermediate instructional coach, data specialist, and writing interventionist.
+Of our full time professional staff of 63 employees,54 are Caucasian, four are African American and.
+We have 53 females and five males.
+The faculty and staff are made up of the following: principal, administrative assistant, Title I facilitator, ELA instructional coach, Math instructional coach,, and writing interventionist.
 Classroom teachers include thirty-three teachers and related arts teachers for grades K4 to fifth grade.
 Support staff includes two reading interventionists, one math interventionist, a literacy specialist, two ESOL teachers, two special education teachers and one special education/intervention teacher, speech pathologist, one school counselor.
 The office staff consists of a social worker, mental health counselor, a full-time parent involvement coordinator, attendance clerk, secretary, and a nurse and there are six kindergarten or K4 aides included in the staff.
 As far as part time employees, there are two part-time Gifted and Talented teachers, one part-time speech pathologist and a .5 media technology clerk.
 Additional district support personnel are available to help meet the needs of Monaview teachers and students.
 They include a Title I Nurse, district psychologist, an ETS network engineer, an Instructional Technology Facilitator, and other district level academic specialists.

 Monaview's motto is "Building Strong Minds and Bodies."
-Our current school theme is "Learning is our Superpower" and we will continue this theme into next year.
+Our current school theme is "Learning is our Superpower".
 We provide students with optimal learning experiences through the integration of technology, literature, science, math, movement, and the arts.

-Sharon Dowell, Principal
+Brian Williams, Principal

-Mrs. Sharon Dowell was named Principal of Monaview Elementary School in June 2008.
-Mrs. Dowell received her Bachelor of Science degree from Bluefield College in Bluefield, Virginia.
-She furthered her studies at Converse College, where she received her Master's degree in Elementary Education and Gifted Education.
-She obtained a Master of Arts degree in School Administration from Furman University.
+Mr. Brian Williams was named Principal of Monaview Elementary School in June 2016.
+Mr. Williams received his Bachelor of Science degree from South Carolina State University in Orangeburg, SC.
+He furthered his studies at Anderson University, where he received his Master's degree in Administration and Supervision.
+He is in the final year of an Educational Specialist degree program in District Level Administration from Furman University.